jbeeko/TypeUp/README.md

 Value was either too large or too small for an Int16.
 ```

-Even better messages with better tooling support such as intellisense and suggestions would allow expert domain users to enter structured data without the need for domain specific UIs.
+Missing fields, extra fields, wrong types etc result in similar errors.
+With even better messages and better tooling support such as intellisense expert users could enter structured data without the need for custom user interfaces.

 ## FSON Language